makersacademy/takeaway-challenge/README.md

 -Message (sms functionality was integrated using Twilio) -Takeaway

-Once the classes and corresponding responsibilities had been established
+Once the classes and corresponding responsibilities had been established I proceeded working in a test driven manner following the Red/Green/Refactor cycle.